rashadkhan359/plivo-status/docs/RENDER_DEPLOYMENT_FIX.md

 1. Update all environment variables in Render dashboard
 2. Redeploy the application
 3. Test email and websocket functionality
 4. Monitor logs for any remaining issues
+5. Remove debug route after confirming everything works

+## Why Sync Queue?

+For this assignment/demo, we're using `QUEUE_CONNECTION=sync` because:
+- **Simplicity**: No need for queue workers or database tables
+- **Immediate feedback**: Emails are sent synchronously
+- **Easier debugging**: No background job processing to troubleshoot
+- **Sufficient for demo**: Handles the email requirements without complexity

+In production, you'd typically use `database` or `redis` queues for better performance and reliability.